aziz07cy/aziz07cy/README.md

 - **Tools:** Git, GitHub, VS Code, Postman

 ## 🌱 Currently Learning
 I'm always eager to expand my skill set!
-Currently, I'm exploring advanced **Angular animations** and mastering **Laravel API integrations** to enhance my development workflows.
+Currently, I'm exploring on other framework and programming language such as **Next.js and .NET** to enhance my development workflows.
+I’m also interested in AI and how it enhances modern applications and problem-solving across industries.

 ## 🔗 Connect with Me
 [![GitHub](https://img.shields.io/badge/GitHub-Profile-blue?style=flat&logo=github)](https://github.com/Aziz)